j0m/bash_blog/README.md

 ./remote is supposed to be stored somewhere remote (as a bare repo);)
 - the configuration is in: remote/hooks/post-receive
 - the magic is in: ./remote/bin
+- ./remote/data/templates is a clone of ./remote (NEVER commit or push anything in here!)
 - the templates are in: ./remote/data/templates
 - the html output is in: ./remote/html